-- Children up to age 13 years should receive a total of two doses given at least 3 months apart.
+- Children up to age 13 years should receive a total of two doses given at least three months apart.

-- Adolescents age 13 years and older and adults who have never had chickenpox and have never been vaccinated should get two doses, 4 to 8 weeks apart.
+- Adolescents age 13 years and older and adults who have never had chickenpox and have never been vaccinated should get two doses, four to eight weeks apart.